What to Know About the Contraceptive Coil

 - a copper allergy

-The IUD might also be less suitable for you if you have heavy or irregular periods, because it might make these symptoms worse.
+The IUD might be less suitable if you have heavy or irregular periods, because it might make these symptoms worse.

 You cannot use the IUS if you have: